 The Clinical Committee is Chaired by the Clinical Chair of the CCG.

 The Committee routinely meets with the Clinical Executive Committee from South West Lincolnshire CCG.

-This committee provides assurance to the Governing Body and CCG Member Practices on the design, implementation and effectiveness of internal controls and to provide scrutiny over the discharge of the CCG’s statutory functions, including the delivery of financial duties.
+The purpose of the Committee is to provide assurance to the Governing Body and Members’ Council on the design, implementation and effectiveness of internal controls and to provide scrutiny over the discharge of the CCG’s statutory functions, including the delivery of financial duties.

 Quality and Patient Experience Committee